 - Deep gashes or other serious wounds which may require stitches or surgery

-Regardless of your particular ailment, if you can drive yourself there or ask a loved one to give you a ride, then you should probably try urgent care first.
+Regardless of your ailment, if you can drive yourself there or ask a loved one to give you a ride, you should probably try urgent care first.

 Is the CVS Minute Clinic Medicare-approved?